Ben: চন্দননগর c(h)andananagara

 Its heyday came following the appointment of Joseph François Dupleix as Governor in 1730.
 At this time it boasted a population of 100,000 and a thriving trade in garments, textiles, silk, indigo, rice and opium.

-Chandannagar, eclipsed by British Calcutta/Kolkata, remained under French control from Puducherry until 1950.
+Chandannagar, eclipsed by British Calcutta/Kolkata, remained under French control from Puducherry until 1952.
+It stilll retains a certain French je ne sais quoi.

-Other suggestions arethat the name realtes to: (1) chand, ‘moon; or (2) Chandi, the fearsome mother goddess.
+Other suggestions are that the name relates to: (1) chand, ‘moon; or (2) Chandi, the fearsome mother goddess.
+But they don’t quite cut the mustard.